How To Store Kids Artwork and School Papers

 Most schools send home plenty of paper: spelling tests, math homework, artwork, notes, and reminders.
 That paper pile can quickly become an avalanche if you don’t have a plan for dealing with it.

-Not only do you not want to store it yourself, chances are good that grown-up Junior won’t care about every scribble he made when he was 5.
+You can’t keep everything your child makes.
+There’s simply too much of it.
+Not only do you not want to store it yourself, chances are – your grown child won’t care about every scribble they made at age 5.

 Decide in advance what the criteria will be for choosing the keepers.
 Think of yourself as a curator – you want to choose the best, the favorites, the pieces that really show your child’s development at each stage.